Trump: I'll 'Probably' Debate Kamala but 'Can Also Make a Case for Not'

 Trump started his answer by speaking about voting rates of Christians and gun owners, and Ingraham interrupted to ask him again.

-“Don’t worry about the future.
-Vote, on, you have to vote on November 5th.
-After that, you don’t have to worry about voting anymore.
-I don’t care because we're going to fix up, the country will be fixed and we won’t even need your vote anymore because frankly, we will have such love.
-If you don’t want to vote anymore, that’s okay,” Trump said.
+"Don't worry about the future.
+Vote, on, you have to vote on Nov.
+5th.
+After that, you don't have to worry about voting anymore.
+I don't care because we're going to fix up, the country will be fixed and we won't even need your vote anymore because frankly, we will have such love.
+If you don't want to vote anymore, that's OK," Trump said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.